suzaku-io/diode/doc/usage/Views.md

 If only `selected` is changed, we don't need to rebuild the tree as its structure has stayed the same.
 We do, however, need to re-render the tree to reflect this change.

+Warning!
+You must not dispatch actions while your listener function is running.
+This is because listeners are called while the previous dispatch is still being processed.
+If you have a need to dispatch actions in the listener, use a deferred call with, for example, `RunAfter`.